Joint crop and livestock services for smallholder farmers

 The crop, livestock and veterinary sectors share similar challenges when delivering timely, quality services to smallholders.
 Such patterns are common in low-income countries, notably remote communities where the need for adapted services to safeguard rural livelihoods is huge.

 CABI’s work with plant clinics over the last 18 years, first under the Global Plant Clinic, followed by the Plantwise programme, revealed potential OH (cross-sectoral, value-added action to solve inter-related problems) benefits of broadening their scope in order to better meet farmers’ demands for agricultural advice.

 Similarities were first noted in Nicaragua, Bangladesh and Uganda between 2005-2007 where plant clinics informally responded to farmers’ requests for advice on livestock.
-A survey of 180 plant doctors from five counties (including Uganda) confirmed this trend and the need for integrated health services – over 80% said they regularly receive queries from farmers on livestock topics because farmers have nowhere else to go.
+A survey of 180 plant doctors from five countries (including Uganda) confirmed this trend and the need for integrated health services – over 80% said they regularly receive queries from farmers on livestock topics because farmers have nowhere else to go.

 What is this project doing?

 The project’s overall goal will be to contribute to improving the health and livelihoods of smallholder farming families in East Africa.

 Experiences with integrated crop-livestock clinics are informal and under-documented.
 This CABI-led project will test how, and under what circumstances, such a farmer service can operate effectively and with what benefits through integrated OH-oriented services, crop-livestock health advisory services that enable male and female smallholder farmers to address major health and production problems affecting crops, livestock and food safety.

 - Improving access to joint crop-livestock health advisory services for smallholder female and male farmers